+We are in the process of applying for planning permission.
+In the unlikely event that this is not secured, no money will be taken from backers.
 Celebrating and strengthening the local character of Royal Docks London, Atlantic Pacific will build a space, located near the Dockside, to reinvigorate the area with young people learning about boats, search and rescue, nautical theory and basic seamanship.
 Giving this unused space a lease of new life, AP will install a containerised unit that will serve as an office, training area and workshop for our boats, which will in turn offer opportunities for the local youth of Newham and Greenwich to build their skills and knowledge in all things nautical.
 This is a creative way to engage with the local youth community, offering opportunities for young people to learn specific skills that can not only lead to employment, but also build communication and team building skills as well as confidence.
-AP at Royal Docks will be welcome to anyone who wants to come and learn more about search & rescue as well as a hub for a new sea-faring community to gather around.

 What we'll deliver: